moccalotto/kissrpg/index.md

 If, on the other hand you are not skilled in melee at all, you would only roll your d10 against the same target number.

 **Base Die**:
-When you roll a 10 on your base die, you may roll it again and at the result.
+When you roll a 10 on your base die, you may roll it again and add the result.
 You can do this as long as you keep rolling 10s.
 If your base die has been modified, this rule still applies as long as you roll the highest possible number on the die.
 This rule only applies to the base die.

+> Re-rolling the base die is intended to introduce some luck into the game such that even a layperson
+> will succeed on ocation.

 **Hero Die**:
 A sufficiently advanced and skilled character is usually better at everything they do.